 Puneet Issar

 Puneet Issar is an Indian actor, best known for Tamil cinema.
-Puneet Issar began their career in 1986.
+Puneet Issar began their career in 1986 and has been a prominent figure in the industry for over 40 years.
 With over 60 credits to their name, Puneet Issar remains one of the most prolific and celebrated talents in the industry.
 Spanning 40+ years, Puneet Issar's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones